tzuyi0817/component-hook/docs/src/markdowns/create-app/index.md

 - Minifies CSS with `cssnano`.
 - Converts px to rem using `postcss-pxtorem` for responsive design.
+- Convert modern CSS into something most browsers can understand with `postcss-preset-env`.
 - Uses `rollup-plugin-visualizer` to analyze bundle sizes.

 #### CI / CD